Fish finders offer you the chance to dramatically boost your success by discovering what’s beneath the water’s surface in terms of structure and fish.

 Lowrance Fish Finders

 Lowrance has a great reputation for producing user-friendly and highly capable sonar units for great prices.
-The range starts with the Hook Reveal models, then goes to the Elite Ti2 range (which include touchscreen and a range of other enhancements) right up to the top-of-the-range Lowrance HDS models, which include Lowrance’s LiveScope function allowing you to study fish close to you and even watch them hit your lure.
+The range starts with the Hook Reveal models, then goes to the Elite Ti2 range (which include touchscreen and a range of other enhancements) right up to the top-of-the-range Lowrance HDS models (check out our Lowrance HSD Live review), which include Lowrance’s LiveScope function allowing you to study fish close to you and even watch them hit your lure.

 Humminbird Fish Finders